larixsource/angular-react-dates/README.md

 ## About

-Angular wrapper component for Airbnb react-date.
+Angular wrapper component for Airbnb react-dates.

 ## Installation